-There is a strong focus on school improvement, particularly in curriculum, through regular CEO support utilising his skills as a practising Ofsted Inspector.
+There has been a strong focus on school improvement, particularly in curriculum, through regular CEO support utilising his skills as a practising Ofsted Inspector.
 Regular meetings with Heads ensure schools continue to focus on the most important matters such as: curriculum, catch up spending, SEND support, monitoring provision for all but particularly the most vulnerable, self-evaluation, etc...
 All our schools have successfully implemented a new phonics scheme which has helped to support standards.

-TAMAT processes, templates and policies provide a consistent approach across our schools and have been used to support another failing school through Local Authority commissioning.
-Utilising strengths across the trust have added capacity to our schools such as: CRJ deputy supporting curriculum at CRI, WVIS Office Manager and SENDCo support from CJS.
+TAMAT processes, templates and policies provide a consistent approach across our schools and have been used to support another school without a headteacher and SENDCo Jan 2023-Aug 23, through Local Authority commissioning.
+St Paul's Infant School, joined TAMAT as an associate member in April 2023 with an aim to join once they have completed a consultation process changing from infant to primary.
+Two schools in Dorking made a commitment to joining TAMAT in the next academic year 2023-24.
+Utilising strengths across the trust have added capacity to our schools such as: CRJ and CRI deputes supporting assessment and curriculum in both schools, WVIS Office Manager and SENDCo support from CJS, SBM support at St Paul's.
 Our networks led by TAMAT leaders are pressing forward with school improvement and there is ambition within all TAMAT schools to offer support beyond their own.